Monday, July 22, 2024

 There is another – probably more likely – scenario, however, which is that things will be pretty much the same as they are now.
 After all, there have been many trends, and innovations, and inventions in the past that, on their first appearance, were seen by many to threaten the survival of the family, or the American way of life, or civilization in general: such as mass immigrations of the “wrong” sort of people, secularism, jazz and – later – rock and roll, pot, the birth control pill and the sexual revolution, ultraconservatism, ultraliberalism, even automobiles and television, not to mention the internet in general and social media in particular.
 So far, at least, the general features of the family have survived all of these threats and onslaughts intact.
 We are a more permissive society, and a more tolerant one of alternative lifestyles, but I suspect that most of us see this as a generally good thing, which actually makes our world a better one than that of previous generations.
 Greater sexual fluidity among the female population may simply be a new and permanent feature of our society, which incorporates itself seamlessly into the fabric of that society.
 Perhaps, too, in spite of the increasing rate of growth of pansexuality among females that the most recent surveys suggest, this will eventually level off, leaving the majority of the female population still generally heterosexual in orientation, although no longer rigidly so, with the ultimate consequence that while many will have interesting dating histories, most will still follow in the tradition of their mothers and grandmothers, forming long-term relationships with men.

 The glamorization and popularization of female homoeroticism continues to expand, in movies, television, television commercials, and has even breached the bounds of pornography on the internet to more mainstream websites, like YouTube, with “hot girls kissing” videos and the like.
 To what extent the expansion of this phenomenon continues is anyone’s guess, but I believe that it is here to stay, as a permanent feature of our cultural landscape.
-I wonder, though, if there will be a backlash to at least some aspects of the phenomenon, at least where pornography is involved.
+I wonder, though, if there will be a backlash to some aspects of the phenomenon, at least where pornography is involved.
 Even feminists who believe that female sexual fluidity is a form of empowerment may conclude that its furtherance by pornography has turned out to be a Faustian bargain with the devil, because in doing so it has only increased the sexual objectification of women.
 And those in Gen Z, who have become famous – or infamous – in their intolerance for even the expression of ideas that they consider to be illiberal, may eventually push for the regulation or even banning of internet pornography.
 Of course this, too, could have negative collateral consequences, if it opens the door to the sort of internet censorship that is now common in totalitarian countries like China.

 As an aging Baby Boomer, I have had the luxury of following this trend in female sexuality with a detached fascination.
 I can only wonder what kind of society awaits the men of future generations.
 (I should mention that while most of the studies that I cited showed no significant trends in male sexual preferences within their survey periods, a comparison across the studies over time suggests that the male population, too, is undergoing a transition to greater sexual fluidity, with the only difference between the sexes being that the female population is undergoing the transition at a much faster rate.)
 And while I may have little or no personal stake in the outcome, I still peruse any new publication of sexual surveys like the ones I have described here with unbounded curiosity.
 They seem to describe a social transformation underway of potentially seismic proportions, but one which is rarely openly discussed.